sagarsys/acme-bank/README.md

     - `Email: jane@acme.com  ---> Password: jane`

 ## _TODO_
-- Migrate all of the state management away from react to redux
 - Create FUN 404
 - Add a NoSQL DB to persist changes
 - Deploy to an online platform like Heroku